Code-Institute-Submissions/how-do-you-do/README.md

 I tested my website on 5in and 6in phones, 10in tablet 18in laptop and 22in desktop with good response from all of the devices.

-Please see step by step testing here :
+Please see step by step testing on desktop and mobile devices here :

 [Testing](TESTING.md)